Ensono/amido.github.io/docs/workloads/azure/backend/netcore/introduction_netcore.md

 import HideNavigation  from "../../../../../src/pages/HideNavigation";

-Stacks is a collection of sample .NET Core template projects that contain
+Stacks is a collection of sample .NET 6 template projects that contain

 - Simple Web API application
 - A Web API application with CQRS functionality